-The UIUC campus provides a variety of resources to support graduate students as they develop their English language skills.
+The Illinois campus provides a variety of resources to support graduate students as they develop their English language and teaching skills.
 Visit the following websites to learn more.

 Campus and community English language opportunities: http://www.linguistics.illinois.edu/students/esl/ESLopportunities.html

 Free high-quality online resources for studying and practicing English: http://www.englishcentral.com, https://listenwise.com/, and https://www.duolingo.com/.
 If you have a library card with the Urbana or Champaign Public Libraries, you have free access to Mango Languages at http://mangolanguages.com/libraries/find-mango/#/search/61820.
 These sites can be used any time you want to study or practice on your own PC or favorite mobile device.

 CITL teaching resources: Each semester CITL offers workshops on teaching effectiveness for all TAs and faculty.
 Additionally, the CITL Teaching Certificate Program is designed to meet the professional development needs and interests of teachers on campus.
 Visit the Teaching Certificates page to learn more.

 Ways to Develop Oral English Proficiency on Your Own